ConorReynolds/botc-script-tool/README.md

   BotC Script Tool’ as the title.
 Not sure why this happens.
 The print button works fine, so if this is annoying you then just use the button.
 - Printing is ugly on mobile devices so I can’t recommend it just yet.
+- If something’s broken and you’re not sure what, you can always clear the website’s cache.
+You can do this the usual way for your browser, or you can explicitly clear `localStorage` by opening your browser’s developer tools and typing `localStorage.clear()` into the console.

 ## Acknowledgements